PedroDSFerreira/video-object-detection/README.md

    python client.py --h <host_ip> --p <host_port>
    ```

 The client will establish a connection with the server and start sending video frames.
-The server will process each frame and return the number of detected people and positions to the client.
+The server will process each frame and return the number of detected objects and positions to the client.

 ## Configuration

 - The YOLO model configuration file (`yolov3.cfg`), weights file (`yolov3.weights`), and class names file (`coco.names`) should be placed in the `yolo` directory.
-- In the 'server/face_detection.py' file, you can customize the people detection parameters:
-  - confidence_thresh: Adjust the confidence threshold for people detection.
-People with confidence below this threshold will not be counted.
-  - NMS_thresh: Set the Non-Maximum Suppression (NMS) threshold to control the overlap of bounding boxes.

-Feel free to experiment with these parameters to optimize people detection based on your specific use case.
+Feel free to experiment with `server/main.py` input parameters to optimize object detection based on your specific use case.

 ## Dependencies